Theoretical and Numerical Analysis of 3D Reconstruction Using Point and Line Incidences: Computation of Euclidean Distance Degrees

 \begin{enumerate} \item $[D_H^L]^2=0$; \item $[E_i^X]^3=0$; \item $[D_H^X]^3=0$; \item $[D_H^X][E_i^X]=0$ for $i\neq j$; \item $[E_i^X][E_j^X]=0$ for $i\neq j$. \end{enumerate} \end{lemma}

 \begin{proof} $ $

-$1,2,3.$ This is a consequence of the fact that $D_H^L$ is a proper subvariety of an irreducible variety of dimension 1.
-Similary, both $E_i^X$ and $D_H^X$ are proper subvariety of an irreducible variety of dimension 2.
+$\textit{1,2,3.}$ This is a consequence of the fact that $D_H^L$ is a proper subvariety of an irreducible variety of dimension 1.
+Similarly, both $E_i^X$ and $D_H^X$ are proper subvarieties of an irreducible variety of dimension 2.

-$4.$ For a generic plane of lines $H$ through $X$, $D_H^X\cap E_i^X$ is empty.
-This suffices by \Cref{thm:prod}.
+$\textit{4}.$ For a generic plane of lines $H$ through $X$, $D_H^X\cap E_i^X$ is empty.
+This suffices by \Cref{thm: prod}.